 In 2018, everything will be animated.
 Video will rule over our feeds, LIVE will continue to grow.
 Authenticity will win, clickbait will lose.
 Good content will continue to bring the highest ROI, and marketers will finally understand that social media does not have to be a top-of-the-funnel channel only.

-And since they are at the heart of authentic, engaging, and believable content, influencers will be the kings in 2018.
+And since they are at the heart of authentic, engaging, and believable content, influencers will be the kings in 2018 (also check out snapr, a new platform that links content creators and brands.)

 2017 has been all about digital and social.
 “Social” this, “Digital” that, “Data” the other.
 It’s been everywhere.
 Thankfully, businesses have started to realise the potential of digital and social ecosystems.
 However, I get the impression that the majority of agencies simply establish another business unit in the name of integration, but fail to actually integrate.
 So what we’re seeing here is brands being more forward-thinking than agencies.